undera/pylgbst/README.md

 # Python library to interact with Move Hub

-_Move Hub is central robotic controller block of [LEGO Boost](https://www.lego.com/en-us/boost) Set._
+_Move Hub is central controller block of [LEGO Boost Robotics Set](https://www.lego.com/en-us/boost)._

+In fact, Move Hub is just Bluetooth hardware, all manipulations are done with commands passed through Bluetooth Low Energy (BLE) wireless protocol.
+One of ways to issue these commands is to write Python program using this library.

-Best way to start with this library is to look into [`demo.py`](demo.py) file, and run it.
+Best way to start is to look into [`demo.py`](demo.py) file, and run it (assuming you have installed library).

 If you have Vernie assembled, you might look into and run scripts from [`vernie`](vernie/) directory.

 ## Features

-- auto-detect and connect for Bluetooth device
+- auto-detect and connect to Move Hub device
-- auto-detects devices connected to Hub
+- auto-detects peripheral devices connected to Hub
-- angled and timed movement for motors
+- constant, angled and timed movement for motors, rotation sensor subscription
+- color & distance sensor: several modes to measure distance, color and luminosity
+- tilt sensor subscription: 2 axis, 3 axis, bump detect modes
 - LED color change
-- motors: angled and timed movement, rotation sensor subscription
 - push button status subscription
-- tilt sensor subscription: 2 axis, 3 axis, bump detect modes
-- color & distance sensor: several modes to measure distance, color and luminosity
 - battery voltage subscription available
 - permanent Bluetooth connection server for faster debugging